-17. Unless otherwise approved by the Commissioner, the selection of organisations to be invited to quote or tender under these Standing Orders (and in relation to open tenders the evaluation of such organisations) shall be based on a combination of technical capacity, quality and financial standing, in accordance with the principles of the EU directives.
+17. Unless otherwise approved by the Commissioner, the selection of organisations to be invited to quote or tender under these Standing Orders (and in relation to open tenders the evaluation of such organisations) shall be based on a combination of technical capacity, quality and financial standing, in accordance with applicable procurement legislation and guidance.